• Home

 Ready for adoption - Now -with the right set up / conditions = given their age they will need to be kept separate from any adult ducks until 6 months old

-Temperament – A charming trio of boys who like to show off to anyone who will watch
+Temperament – A charming pair of boys who like to show off to anyone who will watch

 Special requirements – Must be homed together.

-Photo of full group in which Chandler, Ross and Joey are within.
+Photo of full group in which Ross and Joey are within.

 Find out more